albertintech/apai/docs/congress/cmf/introduction.md

 ## Strengthening How America Elects and Governs for the Next 250 Years

-### Published February 2026
+### Published March 2026

-Based on Rev 5.0 of the Federal Elections Modernization Act and Rev 1.3 of the Office of Congressional Procedure Act
+Based on Rev 5.2 of the Federal Elections Modernization Act and Rev 1.3 of the Office of Congressional Procedure Act

 ---